Open Accessibility Menu

 Sleep difficulties can be both a cause of and a symptom of myofascial pain.

-Our Treatment Options
+Our Treatment Options for Myofascial Pain

 Treatment for myofascial pain may include massage, stretching, physical therapy, and pain-relieving injections.
 If a pinched nerve is causing pain, a nerve block may help alleviate symptoms.

-Get Help for Chronic Pain
+Request Help for Chronic Pain Today

 Contact us to request a consultation.